The human body contains around 60% water, which plays a key role in all aspects of life.

 Aim to get a healthy amount of sleep per night, which for most individuals will be around 7–9 hours.

-Bottom Line: A good night's sleep may help your body manage its fluid and sodium balance and lead to reduced water weight in the long-term.
+Summary A good night's sleep may help your body manage its fluid and sodium balance and lead to reduced water weight in the long term.

-ADH works by sending signals to the kidneys, telling them how much water to pump back into the body (12).
+ADH works by sending signals to your kidneys, telling them how much water to pump back into your body (10).

-Bottom Line: Stress increases cortisol and antidiuretic hormone, which directly affect your body's water balance.
+Summary Stress increases cortisol and the antidiuretic hormone (ADH), which directly affect your body's water balance.

 In contrast, large amounts of electrolytes from supplements or salty foods, coupled with a low water intake, can have the opposite effect and increase water weight.

-Bottom Line: Electrolytes control water balance and cell hydration.
-Electrolyte supplements can be beneficial if you drink a lot of water, exercise a lot, live in a hot climate or do not eat salty foods.
+Summary Electrolytes control water balance and cell hydration.
+Electrolyte supplements can be beneficial if you drink a lot of water, exercise a lot, live in a hot climate or don’t eat salty foods.

 Sodium, which you obtain daily from salt, is one of the most common electrolytes in the human body.

-However, this does seem to depend on the individual's current daily sodium intake and blood levels.
+However, this seems to depend on the individual's current daily sodium intake and blood levels.

-One study tested this and found that you may only store excess water if you drastically increase or change your habitual daily intake (21).
+One study suggests you only store excess water if you drastically increase or change your habitual daily intake (19).

 Magnesium is another key electrolyte and mineral.
 It has recently become a very popular supplement for health and sports performance.

-The dandelion herb, Taraxacum officinale, is used in alternative medicine to treat water retention (25).
+Dandelion, also known as Taraxacum officinale, is an herb used in alternative medicine to treat water retention (23).

 In recent years, it has also become popular among bodybuilders and athletes who need to drop water for aesthetic purposes or to meet a weight category.